Yahlly21/DL/README.md

 10. Training_Deberta.ipynb: Trains the Deberta model.

+11. Training_Roberta.ipynb: Trains the Roberta model.

-11. Training_Distilbert.ipynb: Trains the Distilbert model.
+12. Training_Distilbert.ipynb: Trains the Distilbert model.

-12. results.csv: Contains the results from all trained models, including metrics such as accuracy, precision, recall, F1-score, and AUC.
+13. results.csv: Contains the results from all trained models, including metrics such as accuracy, precision, recall, F1-score, and AUC.

-13. finetuning_last_2_layers: Trains all the models using the second finetuing tecnique.
+14. finetuning_last_2_layers: Trains all the models using the second finetuing tecnique.

-14. result_last_2_layers: Contains the results from all trained models using the second  finetuing tecnique.
+15. result_last_2_layers: Contains the results from all trained models using the second  finetuing tecnique.

-15. Assets Folder 'assets/': Contains necessary files for the Model Selection Dash app.
+16. Assets Folder 'assets/': Contains necessary files for the Model Selection Dash app.

 **How to Use This Repository** -